Ready to build a full-stack influencer program?

 These rules should suffice if you’re making ballpark calculations.
 But there are more things you should take into account.

 You’ll need this number to apply the thumb rule I mentioned and find a base estimate.
 The thumb rule gives you a base rate to work with, which depends on the platform.
-But the fair fee for every creator can vary based on other factors.
+But the fair fee for every influencer can vary based on other factors.

 To get the base estimate, divide the follower count by 10,000 and multiply the number by $100.